mattermost/docs/source/onboard/migrating-to-mattermost.rst

 .. note::

   This method is the recommended way to import Slack's corporate export file, but will work with any Slack export file.
-It can be used for Mattermost v5.0+.

 1. Prepare your Mattermost server
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^